TheHamkerCat/python-arq/README.md

 16. The Movie Database [TMDB]
 17. Quotly [TELEGRAM]
 18. Translate
+19. PypiPackageSearch

 ## Note

 1. I'll add more features soon.
-2. If you're stucked somewhere, [Pathetic Programmers](https://t.me/PatheticProgrammers) are there to help.
+2. If you're stuck somewhere, [Pathetic Programmers](https://t.me/PatheticProgrammers) are there to help.